12-Month Wedding Timeline

 Schedule A Final Walk-Through

-This may be a step you could skip if you are working with an experienced events manager and a well-seasoned team at your wedding venue.
-But if you need to go over things one last time, arrange for a final walkthrough about a week before your wedding.
+You could skip this step if you work with an experienced events manager and a well-seasoned team at your wedding venue.
+But if you need to review things one last time, arrange for a final walkthrough about a week before your wedding.

 Doing a final walk-through will refresh everyone’s memory and get everyone into gear.
-Bring your list of questions you want to review, go over the timeline one last time, and discuss any adjustments.
+Bring your list of questions you want to review, review the timeline, and discuss any adjustments.

 3 Days Before Your Wedding